Houston officials plead for witnesses to come forward in killing of 'peaceful' rapper Takeoff - KESQ

 By Eliott C. McLaughlin and Amir Vera, CNN

-Houston officials vowed to solve the killing of rapper Takeoff, with the chief of police calling the 28-year-old Atlantan a “peaceful” man and urging any witnesses to the shooting to come forward.
+Houston officials vowed to deliver justice in the killing of rapper Takeoff, with the chief of police calling the 28-year-old Atlantan a “peaceful” man and urging any witnesses to the shooting to come forward.

-Police found the rapper, part of the multiplatinum hip-hop trio Migos, at a bowling alley and billiards hall where a private party was held early Tuesday.
-A 911 call received at 2:34 a.m. reported a shooting in progress, and Takeoff was dead at the scene when officers arrived, Houston Police Chief Troy Finner said.
-There were roughly 40 people at the event, many of whom left “possibly out of fear,” he said.
+The rapper, part of the multiplatinum hip-hop trio Migos, was at a bowling alley and billiards hall where a private party was held early Tuesday.
+A 911 call received at 2:34 a.m. reported a shooting in progress, and officers discovered Takeoff dead on the third level, just outside the front door, police said.
+There were roughly 40 people at the event, many of whom left “possibly out of fear,” Houston Police Chief Troy Finner said.

-A man, 23, and woman, 24, also were injured and took private vehicles to the hospital where they were treated for non-life-threatening injuries, Sgt.
-Michael Arrington of the homicide division told reporters.
-He did not elaborate on the type of injuries.
+A man, 23, and woman, 24, also were injured and took private vehicles to the hospital, Sgt.
+Michael Arrington of the homicide division told reporters Tuesday.
+He did not elaborate on their injuries but said, “They’re both going to be OK.”

-Employees told police an argument broke out after the party, and a large group of people gathered outside the front door, leading to the shooting, Finner said.
+Employees told police gunfire erupted after the party, when a large group of people gathered outside the front door “and it led to an argument where the shooting took place from the disagreement,” Arrington said.

-“A lot of people that were there fled the scene and did not stick around to give a statement,” Arrington said.
+“A lot of people that were there fled the scene and did not stick around to give a statement,” the sergeant said.
 “All we can hope is you all will reach out and give us evidence to solve the death of Takeoff.”

+Investigators believe the suspect or suspects, possibly in their 20s, attended the private party, and at least two guns were discharged, Finner said.
+Police are in the process of tracing shell casings and reviewing surveillance footage, he said.

+“Mark my words,” Finner said.
+“This great city, with our great citizens, with our police department — we will find who’s responsible for it. … We’re going to get them in custody, OK?”

 Investigators face the challenge of an anti-snitch culture that many hip-hop artists have long embraced.
 Takeoff’s uncle and bandmate, Quavo, appeared on a posthumous 2020 track by Pop Smoke, “Snitching,” which decried “rats” and talking to police.
 Pop Smoke was fatally shot in Los Angeles months before the track was released.